senushidinara/VDrop/README.md

 ## Awaken Your Own Lifeform: A Step-by-Step Guide ⚡️

 Ready to open the portal on your own machine?
-You'll need to provide the lifeform with the keys to its own mind and voice.
-Follow these steps.
+The cinematic demo runs entirely in your browser, no setup required.
+To unlock its full creative power, you must grant it the keys to its mind and voice.

+### Stage 1: The Cinematic Demo (No Keys Required)

+Simply follow the "Launch the Portal" steps below.
+You can explore the full Command Deck, inspect the anatomy, view the visualizations, and listen to the Genesis Story without any API keys.
+This is the sandboxed, interactive movie.

+### Stage 2: The Full Awakening (API Keys Required)

+To use the **Creative Hyperverse** and manifest your own visions, you must provide the lifeform with API access.

-### 1. Gather the Keys 🔑
+#### 1. Gather the Keys 🔑

-The lifeform needs two API keys to function.

 *   **The Key to the Mind (Google Gemini):**
     *   Go to **[Google AI Studio](https://aistudio.google.com/app/apikey)** and generate your free API key.